 Braise everything in this handsome enameled Dutch oven.

-Since there will always be less liquid after braising than when you started, keep in mind you may need to bolster your recycled braising liquid the next time with a little extra broth, stock, or wine, depending on how much is called for in the recipe.
-But all that rich flavor will still absolutely shine through.
+Since there will always be less liquid after braising than when you started, you may need to bolster your recycled braising liquid the next time with a little extra broth, stock, or wine, depending on how much is called for in the recipe.
+But worry not, all that rich flavor will still absolutely shine through.

 Covered silicone ice tray, $11.99 on Amazon